You can configure a vRealize Log Insight server to forward incoming events to a syslog or Ingestion API target.

 For example, *test* matches strings such as test123 or my-test-run.

 does not match

-Excludes strings that match the specified string and wildcard specification, where * means zero or more characters and ? means any single character.
+Excludes strings that match the specified string and wildcard specification, where * means zero or more characters and ? means zero or any single character.
 Prefix and postfix globbing is supported.

-For example, test* filters out test123, but does not exclude mytest123. %test* does not filters out test123, but does exclude xtest123
+For example, test* filters out test123, but does not exclude mytest123. %test* does not filter out test123, but does exclude xtest123

 Finds strings that start with the specified character string.